What are daytime running lamps (DRL)?

 DRL regulations in Canada and the U.S.

-DRLs are mandated in Canada.
+DRLs on cars are mandated in Canada.
 According to Canada Motor Vehicle Safety Standard 108, all new vehicles made or imported after January 1, 1990 must have DRL.
 The standard permits the use of reduced-voltage high beam headlamps, as well as any lightbulb color from white, amber, and some yellows.

-There are no mandates for DRLs in the U.S. While they are legal to use, they are not required.
+There are no mandates for DRLs on cars in the U.S. While they are legal to use, they are not required.
 In 2001, General Motors petitioned to have the NHTSA mandate the use of DRLs on all U.S. vehicles.
 However, the petition was denied in 2009, with the NHTSA citing that GM’s evidentiary studies and data contained flaws.

 While several U.S. states require headlights to be switched on when using windshield wipers, DRLs are not considered headlights in most vehicle codes.
 Thus, they will not meet this requirement.